isakstot/slop-shop/README.md

 #### An Express.js based Web application made for a school project

 ## Information:
-This was a group project, but I made almost all of the backend logic and the docker setup.
+This was a group project, but I made all of the backend logic and the docker setup (most of the frontend too, just not the home page).

-This is a slightly modified version of the original.
-The original one is demonstrated in this video: https://youtu.be/pDVx-w64cXU
+**Slop Shop is a slightly modified version of the original project (Student Swap):**
+- Demonstrated in this video: https://youtu.be/pDVx-w64cXU
- And in this repository: https://github.com/elisaveloso/student_swap
+- And in this repository: https://github.com/elisaveloso/student_swap

 ## Dependencies:
 - Docker